catalogicsoftware/ngx-dynamic-dashboard-framework/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--aot` flag for ahead of time compilation.
-Please note that after upgrading to Angular 5 the `--prod` does not work and throws an out of memory error.
-See https://github.com/angular/angular-cli/issues/5618
+Use the `--aot --prod` flag for ahead of time compilation and production mode.

 The title of that issue suggests an issue with AOT but in my testing `--prod` seems to be the problem.